28 February 2013

 This is a quasi-experimental investigation, because the randomisation of participants was not possible, participants were either male or female, and the non-random selection of children (from already existing early childhood centre groups).

 Below are the preliminary or early results for the study undertaken between November 2012 and April 2013.
-A copy of a conference paper presented by Prof. H. Brandes is also included for your further reading.

 Hardly any difference was found in regard to educator sensitivity, challenge, dialogic, quality of the interaction, and awareness of children's interests and desires.